 While you’re in Queenstown it’s well worth going on a hike or two for spectacular views of the area.
 We recommend the Queenstown hill time walk, which gives spectacular views of the Remarkables and Lake Wakatipu.
 It’s also worth hiking the Tiki trail beside the Queenstown gondola, which leads through Douglas fir and beech forest up to amazing views of the area.

 Queenstown is a great place to visit no matter what the season.
 In winter you can warm up from the cold in the town’s many bars (check out Searle Lane for great drinks deals!) and try your hand at skiing/snowboarding.
 The summer is great if you want to hike and enjoy evenings drinking by the lake.

 Tours/Activities in Queenstown

-For more thrill seeking take a ride on the famous Shotover Jet.
-You’ll reach speeds of up to 85 kilometres per hour as you race through the scenic shotover canyon.
-Click here to book yourself a ride on the Shotover Jet!
+For another adrenaline rush take a ride on the famous Shotover Jet.
+Reach speeds of up to 85 kilometres per hour as you race along the river through the scenic Shotover Canyon.
+Enjoy the incredible views as this thrilling boat ride really gets your blood pumping!